katrotz/rollup-plugin-less-modules/README.md

 A use case would be an [Angular](https://github.com/angular/angular) application that defines the styles at the component level, or any other component based application that implements styles encapsulation.

 Why is it awesome?
-+ It can bundle all the imported less files and output the css content into a separate bundle file
++ It can collect and bundle all the imported less files and output the CSS content into a separate CSS bundle file
 + It plays nicely with the source maps.
 Source maps can be imported into ES module, can be exported to a separate file and can be inlined into the CSS content (for both imported into ES module or exported to file).
 + It automagically detects the changes in the dependent less files and recompiles the bundle when rollup is run in watch mode